 I was a fan of Bachi Karkaria and, when I started sending unsolicited contributions to the Times of India (in the late 1980s), was flattered that she liked the way I wrote, published my stuff, and then recommended me for a wonderful job I was really not qualified to have.
 It was even more gratifying when I started painting (in the mid-2000s) and she became one of my first buyers.

-Though you come across as an immensely multi-talented, multi-faceted personality, your focus seems to be centred firmly on your kids and your home.
+Though you come across as an immensely multi-talented, multi-faceted personality, your focus seems to be centered firmly on your kids and your home.
 Your comments.

-I think I’m really lucky to have a lot of energy, and the ability to prioritise and choose things I can do easily and which will give tangible results.
+Saaz Aggarwal: I think I’m really lucky to have a lot of energy, and the ability to prioritize and choose things I can do easily and which will give tangible results.
 What I’ve enjoyed and been most grateful for is that I could develop my leisure pursuits into professional skills.

 It usually starts with a concept which first grows in my mind.
 By the time I start writing, the structure is already quite clearly defined.

-I enjoy ghost writing very much and don’t do it for glory.
-Here’s something I wrote for Open magazine which describes my philosophy of ghost writing.
+Saaz Aggarwal: I enjoy ghostwriting very much and don’t do it for glory.
+Here’s something I wrote for Open magazine which describes my philosophy of ghostwriting.

-To me it’s a skill at which I excel and the biggest recognition is when the reader reads to the end of the work, enjoying and revelling in the voice of my subject – and then realises with a start that it was actually written by someone else.
-Of course the second-biggest thrill is when others appreciate this skill by asking me to ghost-write for them.
+To me, it’s a skill at which I excel and the biggest recognition is when the reader reads to the end of the work, enjoying and reveling in the voice of my subject – and then realizes with a start that it was actually written by someone else.
+Of course, the second-biggest thrill is when others appreciate this skill by asking me to ghost-write for them.